-While hip injuries happen frequently and aging patients are more prone to these type of injuries, it’s important to note that younger patients aren’t immune to them.
+While hip injuries happen frequently and aging patients are more prone to these types of injuries, it’s important to note that younger patients aren’t immune to them.

 Sometimes, the strain can be treated with simple home remedies, such as the RICE method (Rest, Ice, Compression, and Elevation).
 However, more severe injuries may require physical therapy or even surgery if conservative remedies do not work.

-6. Snapping Hip Syndrome.
 This condition gets its name from the snapping sound made when the patient gets up, walks, runs, or makes any other hip or leg movements.
-The sound is created by the iliotibial band (popularly known as the IT band), which is tissue that connects hip muscles to the tibia (the bone between the knee and the ankles).
+The sound is created by the iliotibial band (popularly known as the IT band), which is the tissue that connects hip muscles to the tibia (the bone between the knee and the ankles).

-Snapping hip syndrome can sometimes be treated by icing the area, over-the-counter pain relievers, with stretching exercises or cortisone injections.
+Snapping hip syndrome can sometimes be treated by icing the area, over-the-counter pain relievers, stretching exercises, or cortisone injections.

 Risk Factors for Hip Injuries